cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 ### c.
 Check for duplicates

-In regards to the listings id and the host_id a duplicate check was done, no duplicate listing ids were identified however some host_ids were found – these corresponded with different listings so are therefore legitimate e.g.
+In regards to the listings `id` and the `host_id` a duplicate check was done, no duplicate listing ids were identified however some `host_id`s were found – these corresponded with different listings so are therefore legitimate e.g.

 ```sql
 SELECT host_id, name, COUNT(*)